eddie-energy/architecture/arc42/02-constraints/index.md

 constraints and conventions (e.g. programming or versioning guidelines, documentation or naming conventions) -->

-Various constraints limit the design and implementation decisions.
+Various constraints limit the design and implementation decisions of this architecture.
 These constraints are divided into two categories below, i.e., political constraints, and technical constraints.

 ## Political Constraints